Spring at the Theological Community of Mexico.

 These new church leaders are committed to implementing the methods of reading and interpreting the Bible to improve their teaching and preaching.
 Likewise, they commit themselves to use in their congregations community reading of the Bible, with the purpose of understanding the message of the gospel amid realities of injustice, violence and economic and ecological crises.
 We thank God for allowing us to participate in his mission in the world.
 From the Theological Community of Mexico, we work for an inclusive church, which seeks unity in diversity so that the world believes that we are its disciples (John 17:21).

-Carlos Sediles-Real serves the Theological Community of Mexico (CTdeM) as a Global Service Co-worker.
-His appointment is made possible by your gifts to Disciples' Mission Fund, Our Churches Wider Mission, and your special gifts.
+Carlos Sediles-Real serves the Theological Community of Mexico (CTdeM).
+His appointment is made possible by your gifts to Disciples Mission Fund, Our Church’s Wider Mission, WOC, OGHS, and your special gifts.